gasparesganga/gasparesganga.com/labs/php-shapefile/index.md

 - `Shapefile::ERR_GEOM_MISSING_FIELD` : Geometry is missing a field defined in the Shapefile.
 - `Shapefile::ERR_GEOM_POINT_NOT_VALID` : A Point can be either EMPTY or al least 2D.
 - `Shapefile::ERR_GEOM_POLYGON_OPEN_RING` : Polygons cannot contain open rings.
-- `Shapefile::ERR_GEOM_POLYGON_AREA_TOO_SMALL` : Polygon Area too small, cannot determine vertices orientation.
+- `Shapefile::ERR_GEOM_POLYGON_WRONG_ORIENTATION` : Polygon orientation not compliant with Shapefile specifications.
-- `Shapefile::ERR_GEOM_POLYGON_NOT_VALID` : Polygon not valid or Polygon Area too small.
-Please check the geometries before reading the Shapefile.
+- `Shapefile::ERR_GEOM_RING_AREA_TOO_SMALL` : Ring area too small.
+Cannot determine ring orientation.
 - `Shapefile::ERR_INPUT_RECORD_NOT_FOUND` : Record index not found (check the total number of records in the SHP file).
 - `Shapefile::ERR_INPUT_FIELD_NOT_FOUND` : Field not found.
 - `Shapefile::ERR_INPUT_GEOMETRY_TYPE_NOT_VALID` : Geometry type not valid.
 Must be of specified type.